 Hello everyone.
-This traditional bundt cake made with yeast dough is wonderfully fluffy, buttery, and fluffy - yay for all the classics!
+This traditional bundt cake made with yeast dough is wonderfully buttery and fluffy.
 Even though it's neither an unusual nor hip cake, every baking household should have a classic recipe for Gugelhupf (or Kugelhopf).
 I'll share mine with you in this post.

 Taste and Occasion

 Before the classic Gugelhupf recipe, a brief explanation of the terminology.
 You see, it's a bit confusing.
 By "Gugelhupf" everyone understands something different: Some mean the shape of the pastry, which is baked in a high cupcake or wreath cake form.
 Sometimes it's a marble cake, sometimes a lemon cake, sometimes an eggnog cake.
 The others have a narrower definition.
 And in fact, the original Gugelhupf is made with yeast and not at all with a sponge.

 Grandma's bundt cake tastes lovely.
-It is made of a comparatively lush, in my case stirred, yeast dough and is not too sweet.
+It is made of a comparatively lush, in my case stirred, yeast dough and it is not too sweet.
 Because of that, the thick layer of powdered sugar is very, very important.
-For those unfamiliar with the classic, it's best thought of as a cross between regular braided bread, oven-baked yeast dumplings, and french brioche.
+For those unfamiliar with the classic, it's like a mix of braided bread, oven-baked yeast dumplings and french brioche.
 It's not difficult to prepare - despite the dough sometimes being reputed to be complicated.

-As mentioned before, you make my basic Gugelhupf recipe with a yeast dough that is stirred instead of kneaded.
-So it goes a bit in the direction of sponge 😉 … Of course, it has to rise properly before baking - not in the bowl, but from the beginning directly in the pan that is buttered before and sprinkled with almond flakes.
+As mentioned before, you make my basic bundt cake recipe with a yeast dough that is stirred instead of kneaded.
+So it is similar to a sponge 😉 … Of course, it has to rise properly before baking - not in the bowl, but from the beginning directly in the pan that is buttered before and sprinkled with almond flakes.